jarodms6/lionsdenmobile-ionic-package/README.md

     ionic run

-   *Hooks will make sure App id is changed to DEV and then back to PROD version*
+   *Hooks will make sure App id is changed to DEV before deploying to the device*

-1. Build It
+1. Build It - **Make it ready for release or packaging for an external Build tool ** (Ionic Package, PhoneGap Build)
 ```
 ionic build
 ```